“When in darkness… the only thing you can be expected to be is yourself.”

 Celia: “I know.
 I know.
 I will.
 Thank you.
 Thank you so much.”

 GM: “You’re welcome.
 I’ll call you as soon as I hear anything.
 Will you call me, as soon as you’re at the shelter or your grandmother’s, or if you run into any trouble?”

 Celia: “Of course.
 Of course I will.
 Thank you.
 You’ve really… you’re really the best friend I could ask for, I want you to know that.”

 GM: “So were you, at McGehee.
 And your mom was the best teacher I could ask for.
 I… I really hope your family is able to escape your dad, and all the nightmares he’s put you through, to come out the other side.
-You’re good people who deserve good lives.”
+You’re good people who deserve good things.”

 Celia: “Thanks, Cécilia.
 That really means a lot.”
 There’s a smile audible in her voice.
-“You know if you ever need anything… I mean once this is over and I’m not running around like a crazy person.”
+“You know if you ever need anything… I mean, once this is over and I’m not running around like a crazy person.”